-Solar energy can be used to make chemicals and fuels from from abundant resources such as water and carbon dioxide.
+Solar energy can be used to make chemicals and fuels from abundant resources such as water and carbon dioxide.

 The Solar Chemicals Network exists to promote and support an effective UK Solar Chemicals research community.